Sui-INFts/inft_sbt/README.md

 | Maintain ownership and control          | Reduce risk with dynamic credit insights             |

 ## Why Now?
 * **June 2025**: Circle became the first crypto-native IPO on NASDAQ (↑70–80% stock growth).
 * **ETFs** for ETH, SOL, XRP are nearing approval in the U.S.
 * **Stablecoin legislation** is progressing globally.
 * **DeFi is maturing**, but needs **identity and trust frameworks** to grow.
 * INFT offers that missing **on-chain identity + credit infrastructure** for the next phase of crypto adoption.

-INFT SBT Smart Contract
+**INFT SBT Smart Contract**

--Mint INFT SBT (Primary Profile)
+- Mint INFT SBT (Primary Profile)
--Mint Credit-Specific INFT SBT
+- Mint Credit-Specific INFT SBT
--Update Credit Score
+- Update Credit Score
--Query Credit Tier
+- Query Credit Tier